deepakbaliga/InstaSDK/README.md

     Get the most recent media published by a user.
 To get the most recent media published by the owner of the access token, you may use ````InstaConstants.SELF```` instead of the userID.

-* ````getLikedMedia(int count, final FeedsCallback callback)````
+* ````getLikedMedia(int count, FeedsCallback callback)````
     Get the list of media liked by the authenticated user.
 Private          media is returned as long as the authenticated user has permission to view that media.

 * ````searchUser(String query, UsersCallback callback)````
     Search for a user by name.

 ##### InstaMedia
+* ````getMediaDetails(String mediaID, MediaDetailsCallback callback)````
+    Get information about a media object.
+The returned 'type' key will     allow you to differentiate between image and video media.

+* ````searchMediaByLocation(double latitude, double longitude,
+                                       int distance, final FeedsCallback callback````

+Search for media in a given area.
+The default time span is set to 5 days.
+Can return mix of image and video types.
+Latitude of the center search coordinate.
+If used, longitude is required.
+Longitude of the center search coordinate.
+If used, latitude is required.
+Default is 1km , max distance is 5km.

 ##### InstaRelationship
 ##### InstaComment
 ##### InstaLike